nish2292/zxing/README.md

 ZXing ("zebra crossing") is an open-source, multi-format 1D/2D barcode image processing library implemented in Java, with ports to other languages.

-Travis trial #1 by Nishaanth.
+Travis trial #1 by Nishaanth Reddy.

 ## Supported Formats